haloweavedev/airodental-billing/airodental-billiing-system.md

 ### 💡 Example Use Case

-The system is exemplified by its management of applications like **"Lane,"** an AI Voice Receptionist, which offers:
+The system is exemplified by its management of applications like **"Laine,"** an AI Voice Receptionist, which offers:

-- 📦 Tiered plans (e.g., "Lane Lite," "Lane Pro")
+- 📦 Tiered plans (e.g., "Laine Lite," "Laine Pro")
 - ⏱️ Included monthly voice minutes
 - 🔄 Automated minute-pack top-up mechanism